AtilioA/web-scraping-for-sentence-mining/README.md

 # web-scraping-python
-Scraping the web to automate Anki cards creation
+Scraping the web to automate Anki cards creation.